ALM-Rangers/Guidance/src/Planning/understand-options-tfs-vsts-environments.md

 ![Choose the recommended option](_img/understand-options-tfs-vsts-environments/understand-options-tfs-vsts-environments-select.png)

-It's only when you want to manage servers and services yourself, that the on-premises or virtualised TFS single, dual, and multi server scenarios (7-9) are recommended.
+It's only when you want to manage servers and services yourself that the on-premises or virtualised TFS single, dual, and multi server scenarios (7-9) are recommended.

 >
 > [!NOTE]